Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds

-In our measurements we focus on the four largest providers of cloud-based LMS: Brightspace (Desire2Learn, \texttt{brightspace.com}), Courseleaf (\texttt{courseleaf.com}), Blackboard (\texttt{blackboard.com}), and, Canvas (Instructure, \texttt{instructure.com}).
-What these tools have in common is that they provision their services by having a name in a university's zone pointing a \verb+CNAME+ to their own infrastructure.
-For example: \texttt{canvas.example.com.
-IN CNAME example-com.instructure.com.} Hence, to measure whether a university uses one of these LMS, we have to check whether we find a \verb+CNAME+ with a target that is below one of the domains used by the above cloud LMS.
-Naturally, we do not see whether and which on-site LMS, like Moodle, a university uses, or if it uses---for example---a locally hosted version of Blackboard.
+\mypar{Methodology.} We focus on four large providers of cloud-based LMS: Brightspace (Desire2Learn, \texttt{brightspace.com}), Courseleaf (\texttt{courseleaf.com}), Blackboard (\texttt{blackboard.com}), and Canvas (Instructure, \texttt{instructure.com}).
+These tools provision their services by having a name in a university's zone pointing a \verb+CNAME+ to their infrastructure, e.g., for Canvas \texttt{canvas.example.com.} \texttt{IN CNAME example-com.instructure.com.} To measure whether a university uses one of these LMS, we check whether we find a \verb+CNAME+ with a target that is below one of the domains used by the above cloud LMS.
+Note that we also count a SaaS-hosted LMS with servers located with Amazon, Google, or Microsoft, as a cloud-hosted service in \S\ref{sec:overview}.
+Naturally, we do not see whether a university uses an on-site LMS, like Moodle, or a locally hosted version of Blackboard.